unfor19/githubsecrets/README.md

 ```
 Usage: ghs [OPTIONS] COMMAND [ARGS]...

   All commands can run without providing options, and then you'll be
   prompted to insert values.

   Secrets' values and Personal-Access-Tokens are hidden when prompted

 Options:
+  -ci, --ci  Use this flag to avoid deletion confirmation prompts
   --help     Show this message and exit.

 Commands:
   init            Create a credentials file to store your profiles
-profile-apply Create or modify a profile
+  profile-apply   Create or modify multiple profiles providing a string...
-profile-delete Delete a profile
+  profile-delete  Delete multiple profiles providing a string delimited by...
   profile-list    List all profile - truncates personal access tokens
-secret-apply Create or modify a secret in a GitHub repository
-secret-delete Delete a secret in a GitHub repository
+  secret-apply    Apply to multiple repositories providing a string...
+  secret-delete   Delete secrets from multiple repositories providing a...
-secret-get Get a secret from a GitHub repository
+  secret-get      Get secrets from multiple repositories providing a string...
-secret-list List all secret in a GitHub repository
+  secret-list     List secrets of multiple repositories providing a string...
 ```

 ## Contributing